 The bee, that small flying creature that can hurt us with a painful sting, is the one that gathers that floral juice or nectar and takes it to its hive.
 The worker bee has a small pouch for the honey which “is not too different from the crops of birds”.
 In it, the bee takes the nectar of the flowers to its hive.

 Beloved, while the floral juice remains in this little pouch, it thickens and becomes that delicious thing that we call honey.
-The bee deposits the honey comb, ready to be eaten.
+The bee deposits it in the honey comb, ready to be eaten.

 In the past it was thought that the chemistry of the bee did not interact with the honey while it was stored and transported in that little pouch.
 But later it has been proven that the bee secretes certain enzymes that alter the floral nectar as it takes it to the hive.
 But contrary to other animals (sheep, cows, goats, camels, cats, raccoons, etc.) that produce milk after digesting and processing their food, the bee never gets to digest the honey.

-What does all this have to do with honey being kosher or not?
+What does all this have to do with honey being biblically clean or not?

-In accordance to a certain part of the Torah, some think that the bee is an insect that apparently does not fit in the proper definition given by Yahweh in His Word of what is kosher.
+In accordance to a certain part of the Scriptures, some think that the bee is an insect that apparently does not fit in the proper definition given by Yahweh in His Word of what is biblically clean.

-To be sure the rabbis discussed this question in the Talmud, and maybe they started the controversy!
+To be sure the rabbis discussed this question in the (, and maybe they started the controversy!

-If the bee is not kosher then, why are there apparent cases in the Torah in which honey from the bee is permitted?
+If the bee is not kosher then, why are there apparent cases in the Scriptures in which honey from the bee is permitted?

-Let us examine the Torah, against what the rabbis say and what we think through our logic, to see who is right in all this:
+Let us examine the Scriptures, against what the rabbis say and what we think through our logic, to see who is right in all this:

 Wayyiqra (Leviticus) 11:20 20 “All flying insects that creep on all fours is an abomination to you.
 21 Only, these you do eat of every flying insect that creeps on all fours: those which have jointed legs above their feet with which to leap on the earth .
 22 These of them you do eat: the locust after its kind, and the destroying locust after its kind, and the cricket after its kind, and the grasshopper after its kind.
 23 But all other flying insects which have four feet is an abomination to you.
 24 And by these you are made unclean, anyone touching the carcass of any of them is unclean until evening, ”

 But to comply with everything that is written, we cannot rely on one part of one text.
 We have to examine ALL that is written.
 The first thing we have to consider is how many feet does the bee have and how does it walk with them?
-Because, beloved, the Torah says that “all other flying insects which have four feet is an abomination to you.”
+Because, beloved, the Scriptures say that “all other flying insects which have four feet is an abomination to you.”